-Two clinical trials are being conducted at the University of Rochester to determine effective ways to manage stress and improve wellness for individuals caring for a loved one with dementia.
-These studies are examining effects of various brief programs on caregivers’ stress and health, including approaches in brain training, healthy living as a caregiver, and mindfulness.
+Research studies are being conducted by the University of Rochester to determine effective ways to manage stress and improve wellness for individuals caring for a loved one with dementia.
+These studies are examining effects of various brief programs on caregivers’ well-being, stress and immune health, and may include approaches in healthy living as a caregiver, mindfulness, and social connectedness.

 You may be eligible for a study if you are at least age 55 and are caring for a loved one (spouse, parent, close friend, etc.) who has dementia of any type or stage of progression.